askomics/flaskomics/docs/query.md

     - The sparql query is now: *List all instances of entity A that are either linked to entity B or entity C*

-The SPARQL query *"under the hood"* will look like this:
+The generated SPARQL query will look like this:

 ```turtle
 # List all genes with an ortholog who has either the attribute "organism" set to "Arabidopsis thaliana", or the "reference" attribute set to "Chra01"